react-navigation/rfcs/text/0000-containerization.md

 # Alternatives

-We could explore a fully-implicit container design that works on multiple platforms, but it may break badly in some fringe environments like server rendering or browfield apps.
+We could explore a fully-implicit container design that works on multiple platforms, but it may break badly in some fringe environments like server rendering or brownfield apps.

 # Adoption strategy